MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 The Bayes factor is 15.92684.
 It is  telling you that the odds for the alternative hypothesis against the null are about 16:1.
-The ± 0% part is not very interesting: essentially, all it’s telling you is that R has calculated an exact Bayes factor, so the uncertainty about the Bayes factor is 0%.
+The Â± 0% part is not very interesting: essentially, all itâ€™s telling you is that R has calculated an exact Bayes factor, so the uncertainty about the Bayes factor is 0%.
 In any case, the data are telling us that we have moderate evidence for the alternative hypothesis.

 #### Other sampling plans

-Up to this point all I’ve shown you is how to use the contingencyTableBF() function for the joint multinomial sampling plan (i.e., when the total sample size N is fixed, but nothing else is).
+Up to this point all Iâ€™ve shown you is how to use the contingencyTableBF() function for the joint multinomial sampling plan (i.e., when the total sample size N is fixed, but nothing else is).
 For the Poisson sampling plan (i.e., nothing fixed), the command you need is identical except for the sampleType argument:

 ~~~